ericwoude/wolfenstein3d/README.md

 A reimpementation of the renderer of Wolfenstein3D.

 ## Requirements
 This project requires an installation of OpenGL and GLUT.
-The following command can be used to install the dependences on a debian based system:
+The following command can be used to install the dependencies on a ubuntu based system:
 ```bash
 $ sudo apt install libglu1-mesa-dev freeglut3-dev mesa-common-dev
 ```